-The need to keep simplifying these antenna designs increases daily.
+The need to keep simplifying these military antennas designs increases daily.
 However, how to go about it always seems the sticking point.
 This section will detail how the phased array technology focusing on beamforming IC can simplify the antenna designs.

 Phased Array Technology